JuliaMath/QuadGK.jl/docs/src/weighted-gauss.md

 julia> I - exact
 4.900435612853471e-11
 ```
 (This isn't too terrible!
-If we plotted the points where `quadgk` evaluates our integrand, we would see that it concentrates points mostly close to the singularities at the boundaries.)
+If we plotted the points where `quadgk` evaluates our integrand, we would see that it concentrates points mostly close to the singularities at the boundaries.
+To get a similar error from unweighted Gauss–Legendre quadrature requires about $n=10^5$ points, which is too slow with the `gauss(n)` function — it's only practical with `x, w = FastGaussQuadrature.gausslegendre(10^5)`, which uses a fancy $O(n)$ algorithm.
+Ordinary Gaussian quadrature very slowly converging for non-smooth functions.)
 In contrast, our 5-point Gauss–Jacobi quadrature rule from above gets about 6 digits:
 ```
 julia> I = sum(@. cos(2x) * w)